shrutiraj25/shrutiraj25/README.md

 👋 I’m Shruti

-👀 I’m interested in Data Science and Machine Learning
+👀 I’m interested in Data Science and Machine Learning/AI

 🌱 Currently learning to apply Data Science and Machine Learning to solve problems